MeAlex314/fh-web/README.md

-# fracthex-website
+# fh-web
-Official website of Fractal Hexagon.
+Repository comprised of all the Fractal Hexagon pages.